DecodertoMux/DecodertoMux/README.md

 All my projects now live here → **https://github.com/heydanielmolina**

-This account is just a placeholder so the old links don't go to a stranger.
+This account is just a placeholder so the old links don't go to a 404.
 See you over there!

 <!--
 **DecodertoMux/DecodertoMux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.